Where To Stay In Busan | Best Areas And Hotels (2025)

 Haeundae is also ideal for exploring the rest of Busan with two subway stations and many bus routes.
 However, expect to spend over an hour on transport to get to Busan city centre.
 I recommend the express buses 1001 and 1003.

-2. Jung-gu – Best Area To Stay In Busan For Convenience
+2. Jung-gu – Where To Stay In Busan For Convenience

 where to stay in Busan Jung-gu

 Jung-gu is the heart of Busan, it’s a large, busy area with high-street shops and markets.
 It is considered the downtown/centre of Busan.
-It’s a bit rougher around the edges than other areas on this list, not as glitzy as Haeundae or Gwangalli but it’s fun to explore.
+It’s a bit rougher around the edges than other places to stay in Busan on this list, not as glitzy as Haeundae or Gwangalli, but it’ offers a lot as a base.

-One of the main benefits of staying in Jung-gu is the proximity to Gamecheon Culture Village and Busan’s train station.
+Jung-gu is the best area to stay in Busan for first timers due to its proximity to Gamecheon Culture Village and Busan’s train station.
 Thanks to Korea’s high-speed rail network it’s easy to take day trips to other areas of the country such as Gyeongju, the historic city (Korea’s Kyoto).

 Busan neighbourhood guide jung-gu